RealityBending/RealityBending.github.io/content/jobs/phd.md

 ## What you will get

-- Join a dynamic team with a vibrant lab life
+- Joining a dynamic team with a vibrant lab life
 - A supervisor that actually supervises 🤯
 - A super interesting research topic
 - A French-style thesis defense to celebrate your accomplishments 🧀🍷